New Grotius Centre publication on Jus Post Bellum

 "International justice is no longer a one-way street: It is a dialogue among institutions and, most of all, about dialogue with domestic jurisdictions and communities."

 Telders International Law Moot Court Competition 2014

-The 37th Edition will be held from 23 to 25 April at the Peace Palace, The Hague.
+The 37th Edition will be held on Wednesday 23 and Thursday 24 April at the Grotius Centre.
+The Final Round on Friday 25 April takes place at the Peace Palace, The Hague.

 ICC Moot Court Competition 2014

 The first edition of the ICC Moot is set to take place from 18 until 23 May 2014 in The Hague, the Netherlands.